-While visiting Tulsa, we spent some time at three local breweries, Marshall Brewing Company, Dead Armadillo Craft Brewing, and American Solera.
+While visiting Tulsa on a brewers trip, we spent some time at three local breweries, Marshall Brewing Company, Dead Armadillo Craft Brewing, and American Solera.
 We also had the opportunity to meet with Glenn Hall of the soon to open Renaissance Brewery near 12th Street and Lewis Avenue in Tulsa, Oklahoma.

 Glenn, much like the proprietor of Marshall Brewing Company, graduated as a brew master from the Siebel Institute.
-While drinking a Marshall Brewing Company Pilsner, we identified that Glenn was doing some contract brewing on the Dead Armadillo Craft Brewing Company’s equipment.
+While drinking a Marshall Brewing Company Pilsner, we identified that Glenn was doing some contract brewing on the Dead Armadillo Craft Brewing Companys equipment.
 We got to talking about what Glenn considers a hallmark for a beer, and it came down to water.
 Glenn expressed his desire to not treat the water outside of merely running it through active carbon filtration.
-This was intriguing only because the Marshall Brewing Company Pilsner indeed had some flavor profile that was unique, and outside of what we would expect to taste from a true Bavarian or Bohemian example.
+This was intriguing part of our brewers trip only because the Marshall Brewing Company Pilsner indeed had some flavor profile that was unique, and outside of what we would expect to taste from a true Bavarian or Bohemian example.

 The potential of hydrogen is something that always needs to be considered when preparing the wort, you truly need to have the values set high enough to ensure the yeast does not prematurely halt its conversion of the sugars, and low enough to ensure the hot break materials properly coagulate in hopes it, as well as the left-over hops remain in the bottom of the boil-kettle instead of being transferred through the heat exchanger and into the fermentation vessel.